 Is catching the newest blockbuster or binge-watching the latest TV series one of your favourite couple activities?
 Why not incorporate your passion for the big or small screen into your wedding by choosing a stunning wedding venue from your favourite film or TV series?

 While some TV shows – say, Luther – don’t lend themselves to a wedding theme, some are crying out to add a little screen magic to your big day.
 Game of Thrones or Harry Potter-themed weddings have been popular for years; but what about Wolf Hall, Sherlock or even Sex Education-inspired celebrations?

-Check out these 28 amazing wedding venues that have been featured in TV and film, we bet you'll recognise a few!
+Check out these 28 amazing wedding venues that have been featured in TV programmes and films.
+We bet you'll recognise a few!

 We also have an edit of the best castle wedding venues, if you’re looking for a grand venue with a story to tell.
 These settings are sure to create a majestic, fairyt ale-like backdrop for your special day.READ MORE: